OneAgencySE/Dela/README.md

 #### Tips

-Use `rust-analyzers` that you can find for vscode and other editors, it's awsome
+Use `rust-analyzers` that you can find for vscode and other editors, it's awesome